Foreign Rental Income & IRS Tax Reporting – Summary Review Guide

 This is true in many countries such as Korea and South Africa.
-As such, in countries with a minimum threshold requirement, individuals can earn a certain amount of foreign rental income tax –free, since because until they meet this threshold, they do not need to report the income.
+As such, in countries with a minimum threshold requirement, individuals can earn a certain amount of foreign rental income “tax free,” since because until they meet the foreign jurisdiction’s reporting threshold, they do not need to report the income.

 IRS Tax on All Foreign Rental Income

-Unfortunately, from the IRS Tax perspective there is no de minimis requirement regarding the reporting and taxation of foreign real estate income – and all rental income must be reported.
+Unfortunately, from the IRS’ Tax perspective there is no de minimis requirement regarding the reporting and taxation of foreign real estate income – all rental income must be reported.

-This can get individuals who own foreign rental property in trouble with the IRS, especially when there are other assets or foreign accounts associated with the real estate income (aka FBAR or FATCA)
+This can get individuals who own foreign rental property into trouble with the IRS, especially when there are other assets or foreign accounts associated with the real estate income (aka FBAR or FATCA)